Distortion coefficients of the $\alpha$-Grushin plane: Introduction

-Note that in the rest of this work, we will write $x^{2 \alpha}$ for $(x^{2})^\alpha$.
-We will provide evidence in favour of this conjecture in Section \ref{mcpagrushin}.
-As we will see, the $\mathrm{MCP}(0, N)$ condition is related to a lower bound for the distortion coefficients of the form $\beta_t(q_0, q) \geqslant t^N$.
+We will provide evidence in favour of this conjecture in \cref{mcpagrushin}.
+As we will see, the $\mathrm{MCP}(0, N)$ condition is equivalent to a lower bound for the distortion coefficients of the form $\beta_t(q_0, q) \geqslant t^N$.
 It will be proven that the lower bound holds for singular points.
-Furthermore, it is sharp for the points lying on the same horizontal lines.
+Furthermore, it seems sharp for the points lying on the same horizontal line.